Bob Kabonero: Businesses and investments

-Bob Kabonero is the Chairman Board of Governors of Vienna College Among his business interests are the Kampala Casino and the Pyramids Casino.
+Bob Kabonero is the Chairman of the Board of Governors of Vienna College.
+Among his business interests are the Kampala Casino and the Pyramids Casino.
 He also owns a logistics company, an import goods business, and the Europcar franchise in Uganda.
 Kabonero is the chairman of Park Hospitality Limited, the owners of the proposed Kampala Radisson Blue Hotel, which is being developed in partnership with the Carlson Rezidor Hotel Group.

 Net worth

-According to the New Vision newspaper, Kabonero had a net worth of about US$50 million in 2012.
+According to the New Vision newspaper, Kabonero had a net worth of about US$250 million in 2019.